rvrbk/rvrbk/README.md

 - `instai` - Let AI generate graphics based on insta posts you want to make
 - `pencil-correct` - Autocorrect for classic writing, the pencil vibrates when you made an error and projects the correct spelling on the paper
 - `truth-seeker` -  Feed an audiofile like a podcast, transcribe and fact check using AI
+- `lingy` - Learn a language by translating your favorite songs (via Spotify) to your preffered language so you can read them as lyrics while listening to the song